 As for how often you need to grab those clippers, it can vary based on how fast your child's fingernails grow.
 In general, you should make trimming your baby's nails a weekly or semiweekly routine [source: American Academy of Pediatrics].
 For newborns, you might find you need to trim the nails more often to keep up with growth [source: KidsHealth].
 Some doctors recommend not trimming nails during the baby's first few weeks, because they are so soft and flexible that nicking the skin is a risk.
 If this is the case, small baby mittens might prevent any scratching damage until the baby's nails grow stronger.

-To learn more about caring for your baby's fingernails, visit the links on the next page.
+To learn more about caring for your baby's fingernails, visit the links below.

 - American Academy of Pediatrics.
 "Ask the Pediatrician."
 Healthy Children.
 Summer 2007 (Accessed Oct.
 4, 2009)http://www.aap.org/healthychildren/07summer/Askthepediatrician.pdf

 - KidsHealth.
 "Baby Baiscs: Trimming Your Baby's Nails."
 July 2007.
 (Accessed Oct.
 4, 2009) http://kidshealth.org/parent/pregnancy_newborn/basics/trimming_nails.html

 - Perry, Mark.
 "Caring for Your Baby's Nails."
 HealthGuidance.
 (Accessed Oct.
 4, 2009)http://www.healthguidance.org/entry/10670/1/Caring-for-Your-Babys-Nails.html